A Permutation-based Model for Crowd Labeling: Optimal Estimation and Robustness

-We do not know of a computationally efficient way to compute this estimate.
-Nonetheless, our statistical analysis provides a benchmark for comparing other computationally-efficient estimators, to be discussed in subsequent sections.
-The following result holds in the regime~\eqref{EqnRegime}: \begin{theorem} (a) For any $\ansstar \in \{-1,1\}^\numques$ and any $\probmxstar \in \classPerm$, the least squares estimator $\anslse$ has error at most
+We do not know of a computationally efficient way to solve the optimization problem~\eqref{EqnDefnLSE}.
+Despite this computational issue, our statistical analysis of this estimator serves to provide a benchmark for comparing other computationally-efficient estimators, to be discussed in the sequel.
+The following theoretical guarantees hold in the regime~\eqref{EqnMoreHalf}$\cap$\eqref{EqnRegime}: \begin{theorem} (a) For any binary vector $\ansstar \in \{-1,1\}^\numques$ and any matrix $\probmxstar \in \classPerm$, the least squares estimator $\anslse$ has error at most

-The lower bound holds even if the true matrix $\probmxstar$ is known to the estimator. \end{theorem}

-The result of Theorem~\ref{ThmMinimax} has a number of important consequences.
-Since the permutation-based class $\classPerm$ is significantly richer than the Dawid-Skene class $\classDS$, one might expect that estimation over $\classPerm$ might require a significantly larger sample size to achieve the same accuracy.
-However, Theorem~\ref{ThmMinimax} shows that this is \emph{not} the case: the lower bound~\eqref{EqnMinimaxLower} holds even when the supremum over matrices $\probmxstar$ is restricted to the Dawid-Skene model $\classDS \subset \classPerm$.
-Consequently, we see that estimation over the more general permutation-based model leads to (at worst) a logarithmic penalty in the required sample size.
-Thus, making the restrictive assumption that the data is drawn from the Dawid-Skene model yields little statistical advantage as compared to making the more relaxed assumption of the permutation-based model.
+\end{theorem} We provide the this theorem in Sections~\ref{SecProofThmMinimaxa} and~\ref{SecProofThmMinimaxb}. \rev{As a consequence of this result, we see that in terms of the (global) minimax risk under the $\probmxstar$-loss, there is only a polylogarithmic factor difference between the Dawid-Skene and the permutation-based models, despite the permutation-based model being considerably richer. }

+\rev{We note that while the upper bound of Theorem~\ref{ThmMinimax}(a) is quite involved, the lower bound of Theorem~\ref{ThmMinimax}(b) is a straightforward result of a simple ``worst case'' construction.
+This suggests that the global minimax error be augmented with an investigation of local minimax errors under various subclasses of $\classPerm$ and various notions and values of the signal to noise ratio, which we leave as important future work.}

-We note that the least squares estimator analyzed in part (a) also yields an accurate estimate of the probability matrix $\probmxstar$ in the Frobenius norm, useful in settings where the calibration of workers or questions might be of interest.
-Again, this result holds in the regime~\eqref{EqnRegime}: \begin{corollary} (a) For any $\ansstar \in \{-1,1\}^\numques$ and any $\probmxstar \in \classPerm$,, the least squares estimate $\probmxlse$ has error at most
+The least squares estimator analyzed above also yields an accurate estimate of the probability matrix $\probmxstar$ in the Frobenius norm, useful in settings where the calibration of workers or questions might be of interest.
+Again, this result holds in the regime~\eqref{EqnMoreHalf}$\cap$\eqref{EqnRegime}: \begin{corollary} (a) For any $\ansstar \in \{-1,1\}^\numques$ and any $\probmxstar \in \classPerm$,, the least squares estimate $\probmxlse$ has error at most

-This lower bound holds even if the true answer vector $\ansstar$ is known to the estimator. \end{corollary}